ehhdang/AMEX-Default-Prediction/README.md

 ## Methods:
 ### Unsupervised
-Role of unsupervised learning will be to understand the hidden data structures for better feature processing.
+The role of unsupervised learning will be to understand the hidden data structures for better feature processing.
-1) Clustering algorithms: visualise the data to allow better feature processsing.
+1) Clustering algorithms: visualize the data to allow better feature processing.
-2) Dimension reductionality (tSNE and PCA): Given total 200+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
+2) Dimensionality reduction (tSNE and PCA): Given a total of 190+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
 Reduced feature count could also help boost training speed for supervised methods.

 ### Supervised